software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 `;
 ```

 1.4 Write a fragment shader.
-It'll read a color already computed in compute shader and just display them.
+It'll read the color already computed by the compute shader and just display it.
 📁 `paint.web.ts`
 ```ts
 const fragmentShaderCode = `